nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * The user information from the id token can be used by the client application to create a user session

 ![oauth_authorization_code_login_complete_page.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/oauth_authorization_code_login_complete_page.png)
-## Implement the client application in flask
+## Client application implementation in python flask
-* The server code
+* The client application code

 ## References
 - JWT decoder and verifier online - https://jwt.io